dansasser/SIM-ONE/protocols/POCP_CORE_PROTOCOL.md

 ## Notes on Implementation

-The procedural pattern libraries, coordination strategies, and validation algorithms used by POCP‑Core are **not publicly disclosed** to protect proprietary intellectual property.
+The procedural pattern libraries, coordination strategies, and validation algorithms used by POCP‑Core are available in the repository's implementation under the dual-license model.
 This documentation focuses on POCP‑Core’s **governance role, operational purpose, and integration philosophy** within SIM‑ONE.